MAGAZINE · INTERVIEW

 Instilling a cooperative attitude and a supportive studio culture – from top down to the bottom up.
 Guiding and nurturing young talent is a privilege for me personally, and I find it tremendously satisfying seeing growth in others.
 As the head of a studio, I depend on everyone else – without the support of our team we couldn’t deliver the projects that we do.
 Collaboration, therefore, is key, always.

 Clarity of thought is essential – I start by finding one key idea.
-There are so many layers and complexities that later unfold and weave their way into (or occasionally corrupt) a project, that holding onto the essence of the original idea is crucial.
-That one clear thought, the kernal, might manifest itself in the first sketch and it will in many cases define everything that follows.
+There are so many layers and complexities that later unfold and weave their way into (or occasionally corrupt) a project that holding onto the essence of the original idea is crucial.
+That one clear thought, the kernel, might manifest itself in the first sketch, and it will, in many cases, define everything that follows.

 It always starts with a sketch – a simple scribble.
 It’s the very first thing we present to the client.

 The second step is finding the appropriate reference, often a piece of art.
-Contemporary art is a huge part of my life and I often find that an artist’s message can more powerfully embody and illustrate our thinking.
+Contemporary art is a huge part of my life, and I often find that an artist’s message can more powerfully embody and illustrate our thinking.
 I like to keep presentations very visual.
-My own style of sketching is full of implication or suggestions rather than precise detail, I find that way I can lead a client in gently.
-As we do this, colours, materials, words and phrases are added.
-The concept is further defined by a brief and organigrams, circulation flows and such, and only then do we start to digitalise the project.
-We use renders and 3D modelling of course, but we like to hold back on this until the idea is agreed upon with the client.
+My own style of sketching is full of implication or suggestions rather than precise detail.
+I find that way I can lead a client in gently.
+As we do this, colours, materials, words, and phrases are added.
+The concept is further defined by a brief, organization charts, circulation flows, and such, and only then do we start to digitalise the project.
+We use renders and 3D modelling, of course, but we like to hold back on this until the idea is agreed upon with the client.

 We summarise this as Modern Traditionalism.
-We always look forward, and so our thinking and style is modern in that sense but we see our projects as legacies which must stand the test of time.
+We always look forward, and so our thinking and style are modern in that sense, but we see our projects as legacies that must stand the test of time.
 I believe that we have to know where we have come from in order to go forward.
-In our work the past is not rejected but reframed to allow opportunities for addition, reinvention, and future-oriented design.
+In our work, the past is not rejected but reframed to allow opportunities for addition, reinvention, and future-oriented design.
 What better way to celebrate our shared heritage?

 ‘Design with Beauty, Build in Truth.’
 It’s the AA school motto.
 I don’t usually go in for school mottos, but this rings true for me.
 Honesty is paramount.